Colony Theater

 It originally seated 1,200 movie enthusiasts.
 Many class A films were shown here throughout the years, such as Alfie, The Sound of Music, Doctor Zhivago, and The Great Race.

 In 1960, Colony Theatre’s original entrance was moved to the Lenox Avenue corner, when Lincoln Road was closed to traffic to become the pedestrian mall designed by Morris Lapidus.
-He remodeled all the buildings in Miami Modern style of architecture, including the Colony Theatre.
-It became once more a movie house, changing Colony Theatre as well.
+Samuel Kipnis purchased the theatre in 1971, and showed films from his private collection, which must have been a real treat for film enthusiasts.

 The City of Miami rented out The Colony Theatre for live stage performances, including theatrical productions, music concerts, and dance recitals.
-In 2016, Miami New Drama took over the Colony Theatre to great success, many patrons and supporters and several awards for all their efforts on stage.
+In 2016, Miami New Drama took over the Colony Theatre to great success, becoming the resident theatre company.
+They are still going strong in 2022.

 HISTORY OF MANIFESTATIONS